Brazil to deploy troops to protect Amazon as deforestation surges

 Environmental advocates worry that will lead destruction to spike further in the rainforest, although Ibama said the cutbacks would be in areas other than the Amazon.

+“Sending the military to the Amazon is like medicating a disease of the government’s own creation,” Astrini said.

+“It’s a medication that has a short-term effect, it will resolve the problem now. ...
+It won’t cure the disease.
+The disease that exists in the Amazon today is Bolsonaro.”

-Reporting by Eduardo Simoes and Jake Spring; Additional reporting by Anthony Boadle; Editing by Brad Haynes, Steve Orlofsky and Lisa Shumaker
+Reporting by Eduardo Simoes and Jake Spring; Additional reporting by Anthony Boadle; Editing by Brad Haynes, Steve Orlofsky, Lisa Shumaker and Jonathan Oatis